Thank you for reading our post, please rate this article at the end.

 Propane gas doesn’t expire, and it never goes bad.

-Propane is C3H8 now; it was C3H8 for millions of years underground, and it’ll be C3H8 for years or decades in your propane canister/tank.
+Propane is C3H8; it has been C3H8 for millions of years underground, and it’ll remain C3H8 for years or decades in your propane canister or tank.
 Like most refined petroleum products, propane has a shelf life of multiple human lifetimes.

 While propane can last indefinitely, propane tanks have a limited lifespan.
 The propane containers can go bad, thus compromising the entire setup.

-The rubber O-ring seals are a propane canister setup’s most significant weak points.
+The rubber O-ring seals are the most significant weak points of a propane canister setup.
 They can harden over time and crack.
-If the valve seals are brittle or dried out, they may present a slight risk of the fuel leaking out.
+If the valve seals are brittle or dry, they may pose a slight risk of fuel leakage.

-Another major weak point with most propane tanks would probably be from the canister rusting through.
-See, with time, when the metal tank is exposed to elements, especially air and water, it reacts to rust, compromising its integrity.
+Another central weak point with most propane tanks is likely to be the canister rusting through.
+Over time, when the metal tank is exposed to elements, especially air and water, it reacts and begins to rust, compromising its integrity.

 Otherwise, you’re good to go if your propane tank is mechanically sound and maintains its integrity.
-And 9/10 times, your propane container will start to break down and result in leakage before anything resembling “propane expiration.”
+And 9 out of 10 times, your propane container will start to break down and result in leakage before anything resembling “propane expiration.”

-Fortunately, most leaks resulting from a typical failure in the tank’s integrity are usually slow leaks, prolonged, and insufficient to blow up your house.
+Fortunately, most leaks resulting from a typical failure in the tank’s integrity are usually slow leaks, prolonged, and insufficient to cause damage to your house.

 How Long Do Propane Tanks Last?

 Propane tanks have a limited shelf life and expire.
-They behave like any other tank that holds compressed stuff, including propane canisters, SCUBA tanks, air tanks for paintballs, guns, and anything else holding compressed stuff.
+They behave like any other tank that holds compressed gas, including propane canisters, SCUBA tanks, air tanks for paintball guns, and anything else holding compressed gas.

 Typically, propane tanks last 10 to 12 years from the date of manufacture.
-Most manufacturers imprint the manufacturing date on the collar of the tank, so it’s easy to know when they’re set to expire.
+Most manufacturers imprint the manufacturing date on the collar of the tank, making it easy to determine when the product is set to expire.

-And yes, refilling a tank over 12 years old or past the expiry date is illegal and a safety threat unless it’s re-certified or has a new date stamped on it.
+And yes, refilling a tank over 12 years old or past its expiry date is illegal and poses a safety threat, unless it has been re-certified or has a new date stamped on it.

 What to Do With an Expired Propane Tank

-If your propane tank is already past the manufacture date, you can take it for recertification or exchange it for a newer tank.
+If your propane tank has already passed its manufacturer’s date, you can have it recertified or replaced with a newer tank.

 Propane Tank Recertification

-Propane tank recertification is just that- a propane depo re-certifies your tank for further use.
-Recertification includes visually inspecting your tank to see whether it’s cracked, rusted, or dented.
+Propane tank recertification is the process of having a propane depot recertify your tank for continued use.
+Recertification involves visually inspecting your tank to determine if it’s cracked, rusted, or dented.
 They also inspect the valves to see whether they’re leaking.

 The U.S. Department of Transportation regulates all locations supporting propane tank recertification, and you can check their websites to identify a location near you.

-Even then, I’m not a big proponent of recertification, and the simple reason is the cost of recertification is usually high.
-In most cases, you’ll require a new valve, and when you add the recertification cost, you may as well buy a new propane tank.
+Even then, I’m not a big proponent of recertification, and the simple reason is that the cost of recertification is usually high.
+In most cases, you’ll require a new valve, and when you add the recertification cost, it may be more cost-effective to buy a new propane tank.

-The other thing is new tanks are suitable for 12 to 15 years from manufacturers, but a re-certified tank is only suitable for 5 years.
-I think these costs can quickly rack up since you’ll require a re-cert every five years, and it’s not worth it in the long run.
+Another consideration is that new tanks are typically suitable for 12 to 15 years from the manufacturer, whereas a re-certified tank is only suitable for 5 years.
+I think these costs can quickly add up, as you’ll need to recertify every five years, and it’s not worth it in the long run.

 Propane Tank Exchange

-The second option, probably the cheapest than a re-cert, is swapping your expired propane tank at the exchange service providers.
+The second option, which is probably cheaper than a recertification, is to swap your expired propane tank at an exchange service provider.

 Blue Rhino and U-Haul will allow you to swap expired tanks for full new ones.
-You give them the old tank, and they exchange it for a full new tank.
+You give them the old tank, and they exchange it for a whole new tank.

 Lowes and Walmart also care less if your tank expires because they send it back to the propane supplier.
-However, they may perform inspection and recertification or take it out of service if it’s in bad shape.
+However, they may perform an inspection and recertification or take it out of service if it’s in poor condition.

 How to Dispose of Old/Expired Propane Tanks